aflaxman/gbd/docs/covariate_data_server.rst

 The covariate data server must:

-1. import data from csv files, with columns 'iso3', 'year', 'sex' (optional), and <covariate name>
+1. import data from csv files, with columns 'iso3', 'year', 'sex' (optional), ‘age’ (optional) and <covariate name>

+2. record metadata about the upload: who, when, where the data came from, when it was last modified, and notes including a description, how the data was created, and how the missing values were filled in

+3. show the amount of data by country, highlighting the countries without all years of data

+4. show the data itself, for visual inspection

-2. serve the data to other dismod components, for example when importing dismod disease data
+5. serve the data to other dismod components, for example when importing dismod disease data

+6. serve simple transformations of the data: log, logit, squared, cubed, lag/lead by n years, normalized, quantized

 Current Implementation